pal1000/mesa-dist-win/buildscript/readme.md

 - if you want to build LLVM with Ninja build system instead of Msbuild (only if you opted for default toolset, e.g. MSVC 2017 toolset with Visual Studio 2017 or MSVC 2015 toolset with Visual Studio 2015);
 - if you want to build S3 texture compression library (only asked if mingw-w64 is detected and library source code is present in the appropriate location);
 - if you want to build mesa or quit;
+- if want to build OpenSWR driver;
+- if you want to build off-screen rendering drivers;
-- if want to build OpenSWR driver.
+- if you want to build graw driver.

 ## 4. Miscellaneous and build location
+All paths are relative to script location.

 CMake build system is created in:
 - for 32 bit: .\llvm\cmake-x86;